oroinc/documentation/commerce/user_guide/pricing/pricelist/multicurrency.rst

 View Price in Specific Currency in the Storefront
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, prices in the OroCommerce Storefront are shown in the default currency.
+By default, prices in the OroCommerce storefront are shown in the default currency.

 .. image:: /user_guide/img/sales/price_lists/price_currency_change1.png
    :class: with-border